Kentucky utility bill and energy bill assistance programs.

 Louisville Gas & Electric – The WeCare assistance program may be able to provide applicants of the program with a walk-through inspection of their home as well as energy education classes and advice.
 Many of the participants of the program will receive HVAC as well as a water heater system inspection, attic insulation, as well as air sealing.
 Priority for this assistance program is provided to the disabled and elderly in the service territory.
 1-800-356-5467

 LG&E customers have other resources and low income programs available to them.
 Click here for more details.
+Find how to get financial help from Louisville Gas and Electric.

 Louisville Metro Housing (Weatherization) – This program may be able to installs weatherization and energy conserving materials for low income Louisville Metro residents.
 Call 502-574-3249